 “Now I saw no temple in the city, because Yahweh God—the All-Powerful—and the Lamb are its temple.
 The city does not need the sun or the moon to shine on it, because the glory of God lights it up, and its lamp is the Lamb.
 The nations will walk by its light and the kings of the earth will bring their grandeur into it.
 Its gates will never be closed during the day (and there will be no night there)” (Rev. 21:22-25).

 And just like the Garden of Eden and Ezekiel’s temple, a river will flow out of the New Jerusalem with two Trees of Life, one on each side (Rev. 22:1-5).
 The presence of two Trees of Life and the absence of the Tree of Knowledge of Good and Evil represent the fact that there will not be a choice to sin against Yahweh, for we have already made our choice to pledge our allegiance to Him and obey Him when we entered into the covenant community.
 Now with the removal of sin and evil, we are finally able to honor that choice.
-Despite all sin and evil being removed, these will still have damaged the earth and humankind emotionally and psychologically, and so the leaves of the trees are for the healing of the earth and the nations.
+Despite all sin and evil being removed, humans and creation still have damaged emotionally and psychologically, and so the leaves of the trees are for the healing of the earth and the nations.

 “Then the angel showed me the river of the water of life—water as clear as crystal—pouring out from the throne of God and of the Lamb, flowing down the middle of the city’s main street.
 On each side of the river is the tree of life producing twelve kinds of fruit, yielding its fruit every month of the year.
 Its leaves are for the healing of the nations.
 And there will no longer be any curse, and the throne of God and the Lamb will be in the city.
 His servants will worship him, and they will see His face, and His name will be on their foreheads.
 Night will be no more, and they will not need the light of a lamp or the light of the sun, because the Lord God will shine on them, and they will reign forever and ever” (Rev. 22:1-5).